duck-sec/vulnerable-java-webapp/README.md

 # Vulnerable Java Webapp

-A simple java based webapp which contains a code injection vulnerability.
+A simple java based webapp which contains a command injection vulnerability.
 This is a vulnerable application for use in security testing and practice ONLY.
 Do not deploy anywhere in production!